-At an earlier point in Brian's life, it may have been hard to predict my current success.
-As a middle schooler living in Bellevue’s Hidden Village public housing developments, he moved between abusive, alcoholic homes and had a reputation for trouble making...
+At an earlier point in Brian's life, it may have been hard to predict his current success.
+As a middle schooler living in Bellevue’s Hidden Village public housing developments, he moved between abusive, alcoholic homes and had a reputation for trouble-making...

 Today, Brian won’t stop moving.
 He laughs easily, warmly encourages the children he’s teaching and openly shares stories about his future goals.
 He supports everyone in the organization with their technology needs - a paramount job given the current work from home and remote learning needs at our Clubs.
 While many forces have influenced Brian’s path, technology access and training at Boys & Girls Clubs have played a pivotal role.